Spring Garden Revival

 Aurora’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

 Aurora enforces state and local regulations for organic waste management, in line with the Illinois Environmental Protection Act (415 ILCS 5).
 Organic yard waste, including dethatched material, is prohibited from household trash and must be disposed of through municipal programs.
-Residents should use only biodegradable paper bags or rigid containers for curbside collection.
-On-site composting is permitted, provided piles are set back 5–10 feet from property lines and managed with proper aeration and moisture.
-Mixing dethatched material with leaves and other brown matter improves decomposition.
-The city encourages composting as part of its sustainability initiatives, with educational resources available through the Park District and Public Works.
-For composting guidelines and waste reduction information, contact: Aurora Community Development Division
+The city’s yard waste collection requires use of biodegradable paper bags or rigid containers—plastic bags are not accepted.
+On-site composting is permitted, provided piles are set back 5-10 feet from property lines and thatch is mixed with brown materials (like leaves) to ensure proper aeration and moisture.
+Best practices for composting dethatched material include:

 44 E Downer Place, 1st Floor, Aurora, IL 60505